Dasharo/docs/docs/dev-proc/smbios-rules.md

 To obtain SMBIOS values from the stock firmware, either:

-- Obtain the logs from the machin from the cloud
+- Obtain the `fwdump-docker` logs from 3mdeb cloud
 - Run `dmidecode -t 1` on the machine itself

 ### Devices with no existing BIOS implementation